PaaaulZ/DumpArchivioLaStampa/README.md

 # Dump Archivio "La Stampa" (www.archiviolastampa.it)

+## NOTICE: Website was updated and Flash Player removed.
+This extension is not needed anymore and maybe not even working right now.

 ## What:

 Python script to dump every single page of every single edition of the newspaper "La Stampa" from 1867 to 2006 (2005-12-31).